-Not everything that grows in the wild and in our gardens is as harmless as it seems.
-Therefore, it begs the questions, which garden plants are poisonous?
-And how do you know if your dog was in contact with a poisonous plant?
-Here you will be introduced to ten poisonous plant species from the garden.
+Not everything that grows in the wild and our gardens is as harmless as it seems.
+How do you know which garden plants are poisonous, and how do you do if your dog was in contact with a poisonous plant?

 10 Poisonous Garden Plants and Symptoms

 This plant is a very popular garden feature, ornamental or potted plant.
 It belongs to the asparagus family and can reach a height of around 25 cm.